ucam-department-of-psychiatry/crate/docs/source/faq_troubleshooting.rst

 MySQL advice.
 This is the default behaviour under Windows.

-“Got a packet bigger than ‘max_allowed_packet’ bytes” or “MySQL has gone away”
+"Got a packet bigger than 'max_allowed_packet' bytes" or "MySQL has gone away"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Problem: `sqlalchem.exc.OperationalError: